-The Socialist Party of Michigan’s present Bylaws were adopted unanimously on June 19, 2003 at the 2003 SPMI State Convention in Dearborn, and revised at the 2004 SPMI State Convention in Brighton, the 2005 SPMI State Convention in Kalamazoo, the 2007 SPMI State Convention in Ann Arbor, the 2008 SPMI State Convention in Ypsilanti, the 2009 SPMI State Convention in Detroit, the 2011 SPMI State Convention in Detroit, the 2012 SPMI State Convention in Lansing, the 2013 SPMI State Convention in Putnam Township, and the 2015 State Convention in Lansing.
+The Socialist Party of Michigan’s present Bylaws were adopted unanimously on June 19, 2003 at the 2003 SPMI State Convention in Dearborn, and revised at the 2004 SPMI State Convention in Brighton, the 2005 SPMI State Convention in Kalamazoo, the 2007 SPMI State Convention in Ann Arbor, the 2008 SPMI State Convention in Ypsilanti, the 2009 SPMI State Convention in Detroit, the 2011 SPMI State Convention in Detroit, the 2012 SPMI State Convention in Lansing, the 2013 SPMI State Convention in Putnam Township, the 2015 State Convention in Lansing, and the 2017 State Convention in Lansing.

 Article I: Name and Nature

 Section 1 – Name: The name of the organization shall be the Socialist Party of Michigan and denoted by its acronym SPMI.

 Section 2 – Nature: The SPMI is the chartered Michigan state organization of the Socialist Party USA.

 Section 3 – State Committee: Pursuant to Article XII of the Socialist Party USA Constitution, the State Committee of the SPMI shall be collectively composed of all SPMI members in good standing.

 Article II: Purposes

 Section 1 – Aims and Objectives: The purpose of the SPMI shall be to run and support Socialist Party USA candidates for elected local, state and federal political offices throughout the state of Michigan, and to educate, advocate and organize for the principles and politics of revolutionary democratic socialism, and carry out its work to these ends.

 Section 2 – Principles: The guiding principles of the SPMI are embodied in the Statement of Principles of the Socialist Party USA (“Socialism as Radical Democracy”).